unionai/unionai-docs/source/guide/integrations/enabling-azure-resources/enabling-azure-key-vault.md

 :::

-## Accessing the Secret within Flyte
+## Accessing the secret within Union

 * Define a `Secret` object where
   * `Secret.group` is the a HTTP URI of the format `https://<KEY_VAULT_NAME>.vault.azure.net/secrets/<SECRET_NAME>`